Gilmore Girls season 3: Overview

 Lane finds a band to be drummer with and Lorelai and Rory let them practice in the garage.
 Lane starts dating bandmate Dave Rygalski in secret, using her mother's preferred prom date Young Chui as cover.
 Things become complicated when Yung Chui stupidly falls in love with Lane, and Dave won't be able to take Lane to the prom because her mother doesn't approve.
-Lane gets drunk at a party, eargerly calls her mother and tells her everything.
+Lane gets drunk at a party, eagerly calls her mother and tells her everything.
 Dave pleads their case and Mrs. Kim lets them go to the prom together, but still grounds Lane afterwards.
 Paris starts dating Jamie, a student from Princeton that she and Rory met in Washington D.C., but falls out with Rory when she thinks Rory told student council rival Francie about her and Jamie.
 However, it's Rory that Paris turns to when she sleeps with Jamie, fails to get into Harvard, and ultimately has a nervous breakdown.
 Luke rents the premises next to the diner to Taylor, who plans to open a soda shop.
 Luke ends up dating Taylor's solicitor, Nicole Leahy.

 Richard takes Lorelai and Rory on a trip to Yale, where he has secretly set up an interview for Rory.
 Lorelai is incensed, especially when Rory makes Yale one of her backup applications, but they both realize it is where Rory really wants to go.
 Richard gives Lorelai $75,000 from an investment he made when she was born and she uses it to pay her parents back for Rory's school fees.
 Emily interprets this as Lorelai cutting ties with them and there is a falling out.
 Richard's financial gift results in Rory being refused financial aid.

 The Independence Inn is gutted by a fire and Lorelai, Sookie and Michel struggle to keep it open as a B&B. Lorelai and Sookie renew plans to buy the Dragonfly Inn after Fran dies.
 Sookie discovers she is pregnant.
 Independence Inn closes and Lorelai is unable to afford Dragonfly since she needs to pay Rory's university fees.
 Rory borrows the money from Richard and Emily in return for reinstating Friday night dinners.